 These pretty, easy-to-grow flowers have a faintly minty flavor.

 Also called poor man’s saffron, it can be used to color food with a brilliant, golden glow.

-Uses for edible flowers
+Uses for edible petals

 Tips for gardening organically